yanzewu/line/doc/doc.md

     subfigure index
     subfigure vnum,hnum,index

-The behavior of `figure` is similar with matlab's figure.
+The behavior of `figure` is similar with matlab's `figure()`.
 It creates new figure and bring it to the front.
+Title is not necessary.

 The index of subfigure is an integer, starting from left to right and then top to bottom.
 If `vnum` and `hnum` are given, figure will be split first.